 Since my Mardi Gras party was a New Year’s Eve party, my Christmas tree was still up.
 Rather than take it down, I just made it part of the Mardi Gras party decor.

-Use Masks For Mardi Gras Party Decorations
+Mardi Gras Table Decorations

 Create a Peacock Tablescape

-Mardi Gras Party Props
+Mardi Gras Party Favors

 Supply Beads To Wear